thatNapoleonDude/oasis/README.md

 $ python manage.py migrate
 ```

-And run the following to make the admin user:
+And run the following to make the admin user  (if you want an admin user this step is necessary):
 ```console
 $ python manage.py createsuperuser
 ```